InterfaceConsciousness/interfaceconsciousness.github.io/_pages/philosophy.md

 *	**Interface consciousness** is not "consciousness as such" but refers to the process in which RS is mediated, filtered, coded, and made accessible to an agent.
 The interface presents a “slice” of RS, resulting in a specific subjective experience (e.g., qualia, selfhood).
 Via interfaces consciousness agents are able to integrate with the world.
 We explicitly distance ourselves from purely internalist notions of consciousness.

-* **Relational substrate (RS)** is the fundamental, irreducible, and relational ground of an agent's reality.
+* **Relational substrate (RS)** is the irreducible and relational ground of an agent's reality.
 The immediate actuality of experience refers to this relational substrate[^1] — not as something "inside" agents, but as the external reality they access.

 <!-- *	**Consciousness (RS)** is the fundamental, external, and relational substrate of an agent's reality.
 Agents do not "have" consciousness; they structurally couple with RS via interfaces.
 On this view, consciousness is not an emergent property of internal computation or a "ghost in the machine."
 We explicitly reject conflating (access to) RS with internalist or emergentist notions of consciousness. -->